lammps/lammps/doc/src/atom_style.rst

 For the *peri* style, the particles are spherical and each stores a per-particle mass and volume.

+The *oxdna* style is for coarse-grained nucleotides and stores the 3'-to-5' polarity of the nucleotide strand, which is set through the bond topology in the data file.
+The first (second) atom in a bond definition is understood to point towards the 3'-end (5'-end) of the strand.
+Note that this style is part of the USER-CGDNA package.

 The *dpd* style is for dissipative particle dynamics (DPD) particles.
 Note that it is part of the USER-DPD package, and is not for use with